vaishali-gautam45/Excel-demo/README.md

 - Which departments receive the highest number of referrals from the ER?
 - What percentage of patients are seen within the 30-minute target time?
 - Dashboard Interaction <a href= "https://github.com/vaishali-gautam45/Excel-demo/blob/main/Excel%20Dashboard.png">View Dashboard>/a
+# Process
+- Power Query to extract and transform data.
+- Implemented Power Pivot and DAX.
+- Pivot Table and developed Data Visualization.